-- A fund will generally vote for "net operating loss" (NOL) poison pills and for proposals to amend securities transfer restrictions that are intended to preserve net operating losses that would be lost as a result of a change in control, as long as the NOLs exist and the provision sets forth a five-year sunset provision. - A fund may also vote for shareholder proposals to subject a shareholder rights plan to a shareholder vote within a year of being adopted by the board of directors.
+- A fund will generally support structures and practices that are short-term in nature (typically terms of one year or less). - A fund generally prefers that a plan be put to a shareholder ratification vote at the next practicable annual meeting and at each subsequent annual meeting while the plan is in place.
+In cases where this is not the practice, a fund may support a shareholder proposal to adopt such practice. - A fund will generally vote for "net operating loss" (NOL) poison pills and for proposals to amend securities transfer restrictions that are intended to preserve net operating losses that would be lost as a result of a change in control, as long as the NOLs exist and the provision sets forth a five-year sunset provision.